COVID-19 Update >> We Are Open 24/7

 Rape

-Rape is a felony charge in Georgia and someone who has been convicted of rape may face either 10-20 years in prison, life in prison, or the death penalty.
-Keep in mind, sexual intercourse with any person that is unwanted is considered rape.
+Rape is a felony charge in Georgia, and someone convicted of rape may face either 10-20 years in prison, life in prison, or the death penalty.
+Keep in mind sexual intercourse with any person that is unwanted is considered rape.
 If you or someone you love is a victim of rape, consider contacting our team.

 Aggravated Sodomy